Green sturgeon: Life history and habitat requirements

-The United States Fish and Wildlife Service (USFWS) reported in 1995 that for the Klamath River, green sturgeon life history could be divided into three phases: 1) freshwater juveniles (< 3 years old); 2) coastal migrants (3–13 years old for females and 3–9 years for males); and 3) adults (>13 years old for females and > 9 years old for males).
+A report commissioned by the United States Fish and Wildlife Service (USFWS) reported in 1995 that for the Klamath River, green sturgeon life history could be divided into three phases: 1) freshwater juveniles (< 3 years old); 2) coastal migrants (3–13 years old for females and 3–9 years for males); and 3) adults (>13 years old for females and >9 years old for males).

-Northern DPS green sturgeon migrate up the Klamath River between late February and late July (Moyle 2002).
-The spawning period is March–July, with a peak from mid-April to mid-June (Moyle 2002).
-Spawning takes place in deep, fast water (Moyle 2002).
-Preferred spawning substrate is likely large cobble, but it can range from clean sand to bedrock (Moyle 2002).
-Eggs are broadcast and externally fertilized in relatively fast water and probably in depths greater than 3 m (Moyle 2002).
-Female green sturgeon produce 59,000–242,000 eggs, about 4.34 mm in diameter (Van Eenennaam et al. 2001 and 2006).
+Northern DPS green sturgeon migrate up the Klamath River between late February and late July.
+The spawning period is March–July, with a peak from mid-April to mid-June.
+Spawning takes place in deep, fast water.
+Preferred spawning substrate is likely large cobble, but it can range from clean sand to bedrock.
+Eggs are broadcast and externally fertilized in relatively fast water and probably in depths greater than 3 m.
+Female green sturgeon produce 59,000–242,000 eggs, about 4.34 mm in diameter.

-Temperatures of 23–26 C affected cleavage and gastrulation of green sturgeon embryos and all died before hatch (Van Eenennaam et al. 2005).
-Temperatures of 17.5–22 C were suboptimal as an increasing number of green sturgeon embryos developed abnormally and hatching success decreased at 20.5–22 C, although the tolerance to these temperatures varied between progenies (Van Eenennaam et al. 2005).
-The lower temperature limit was not evident from the Van Eenennaam et al. 2005 study, although hatching rate decreased at 11 C and hatched green sturgeon embryos were shorter, compared to 14 C. The mean total length of hatched green sturgeon embryos decreased with increasing temperature, although their wet and dry weight remained relatively constant (Van Eenennaam et al. 2005).
+Temperatures of 23–26 C affected cleavage and gastrulation of green sturgeon embryos and all died before hatch.
+Temperatures of 17.5–22 C were suboptimal as an increasing number of green sturgeon embryos developed abnormally and hatching success decreased at 20.5–22 C, although the tolerance to these temperatures varied between progenies.
+The lower temperature limit was not evident from the Van Eenennaam et al. 2005 study, although hatching rate decreased at 11 C and hatched green sturgeon embryos were shorter, compared to 14 C. The mean total length of hatched green sturgeon embryos decreased with increasing temperature, although their wet and dry weight remained relatively constant.
 Van Eenennaam et al. 2005 concluded that temperatures 17–18 C may be the upper limit of the thermal optima for green sturgeon embryos.
-Growth studies on younger juvenile green sturgeon determined that cyclical 19–24 C water temperature was optimal (Allen et al. 2006).
+Growth studies on younger juvenile green sturgeon determined that cyclical 19–24 C water temperature was optimal.